 People join a workforce in a company with the hope that their life will take an upturn on many fronts, especially on their financials.
 Many of our country’s population do need a desperate financial upgrade and the software industry has been a boon to the thirsty lot.
-However, most of the joiners do not have the maturity to ask themselves a basic question… work for a life or for a lifestyle?
+However, most of the joiners do not have the maturity to ask themselves a basic question… work for life or for a lifestyle?

 Unfortunately, most of the time, the answer is silence.
 Either they don’t have an answer to my questions, or they are plain ignorant, working only for their monthly salary which funds their EMI’s.

-Many years ago, while I was working at an Ayurvedic Research Institute called FRLHT, a neighbour living four houses away from where I lived, visited this institute.
+Many years ago, while I was working at an Ayurvedic Research Institute called FRLHT, a neighbor living four houses away from where I lived, visited this institute.
 He said that he was on an aimless drive.
 He was a software professional.
 When he looked at the serene landscape and the quaint buildings, he enquired with me whether he could get a role there.
-How frustrated must he have been that he is willing to jump out of his company.
+How frustrated must he have been that he is willing to jump out of his company?
 What was he working there for?

 Your contribution must enrich many lives, not only yours.
 The rewards you get for your contributions are heaps of satisfaction, good sleep, and a great deal of gratitude.